saurabhg22/local-docker/README.md

 elasticsearch.password: <kibana password>
 ```

-* To run the kibana inside docker container run the command
+* To run the kibana inside the docker container run the command
 ```sh
 docker-compose up kibana -d
 ```
 Now you can access your kibana instance on http://localhost:5601.
-It will require username and password.
+It will require a username and password.
 username will be `elastic` and password will be `<YOUR_ELASTIC_USER_PASSWORD>`